CopernicaMarketingSoftware/Documentation/Publisher/en/uploading-fonts.md

 **Bold**and *italic* fonts from Windows usually have their own files, eg *verdana.ttf*, *verdanab.ttf* and *verdanai.ttf*.
-You need to upload all types seperately to be able to use them in your PDF documents.
+You need to upload all types separately to be able to use them in your PDF documents.